Prelude, Fugue and Riffs

 Completed in 1949 for Woody Herman's big band as part of a series of commissioned works – that already included Stravinsky's Ebony Concerto – it was never performed by Herman, possibly because his orchestra had disbanded at that time.

-Instead, it received its premiere as part of Bernstein's Omnibus television show, The World of Jazz on October 16, 1955.
-According to some sources the soloist at the premiere was Al Gallodoro; other sources state it was premiered by Benny Goodman – Bernstein's Tanglewood neighbour and friend since the 1940s – to whom the work was dedicated.
+Instead, it received its premiere on Bernstein's Omnibus television show, The World of Jazz on October 16, 1955.
+The soloist for the work's TV premiere was Al Gallodoro; he is seen in the preserved 1955 video playing alto saxophone and then the clarinet solo passages.
+Some sources instead credit Benny Goodman, to whom the work was dedicated upon its publication.

 In 1952 Bernstein revised the score from its original instrumentation for a more conventional pit orchestra, and the work was then incorporated into a ballet sequence in the first draft of the musical comedy Wonderful Town.
 The revised version of Prelude, Fugue and Riffs did not survive and the majority of the music was cut from the final version of the Wonderful Town score with the exception of a few phrases in the musical's numbers "Conquering the City" and "Conversation Piece".

 It later was transcribed for clarinet and orchestra by Lukas Foss.

+In 2025 it was arranged by Simon Wright for trumpet soloist Alison Balsom, and performed with the BBC Symphony Orchestra in the Finale of the Last Night of the Proms 2025 at The Royal Albert Hall.